nirizr/rematch/docs/glossary.rst

      #.
 A function imported into a binary file from another binary.
      #.
 A stream of initialised data or structure.
      #.
 A stream of uninitialised data or structure.

    Project
      .. todo:: TODO

    Vector
       Raw data used to describe an :term:`Instance` in a way that facilitates and enables matching.
-Those are also occasionally called features in data- science and machine learning circles.
+Those are also occasionally called features in data-science and machine learning circles.

    Matcher
       Matchers implement the logic of matching :term:`Instances <Instance>` together using thier :term:`Vectors <Vector>`.

    Match Task
       .. todo:: TODO

+   Strategy
+      Strategies control the way multiple :term:`Matchers <Matcher>` are used together, which :term:`Instances <Instance>` are matched against which and other similar logical decisions that may have significant implications on the overall outcome of the matching process.